 What housing options are available close to the hospital?

-Children's Hospital of Pittsburgh of UPMC has special rates with local hotels and extended-stay units that are available for patient families.
-Make sure you mention that you are coming to receive medical treatment at Children's Hospital of Pittsburgh of UPMC when you call.
+UPMC Children's Hospital of Pittsburgh has special rates with local hotels and extended-stay units that are available for patient families.
+Make sure you mention that you are coming to receive medical treatment at UPMC Children's Hospital of Pittsburgh when you call.

 For Children's Hospital of Pittsburgh's patients, our Department offers assistance on getting housing in one of the following locations: